 Automatic Implantable Cardiac Defibrillator (AICD): Some patients with heart failure and a low ejection fraction are at high risk for two deadly heart rhythms: ventricular tachycardia and ventricular fibrillation.
-Patients with ventricular fibrillation can suddenly collapse and die if the heart rhythm is not restored to normal.
 In these patients, an AICD can be implanted underneath the skin of the chest with wires that lead directly to the heart.
-The AICD can detect the abnormal rhythm and, by using a small electrical current, stop the ventricular tachycardia or ventricular fibrillation and restore the normal beating of the heart.
+The AICD can restore the normal beating of the heart.
 This device may save the lives of some patients.